pamelaarcher/fineeats/README.md

 ## Learn More about Create React App

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+You can learn more in the [Create Next App documentation](https://nextjs.org/docs/getting-started).